TheSamabo/sts-gateway/README.md

 # STS-Gateway

-(To be) Multi purpuse data gateway to other cluster or data aggregating/displaying systems.
-Its blaaaaazinly FAST, low memory footprint, single binary.
+Single binary program to read from industrial protocols and other *IoT*  protocols.
+Low memory usage, thanks to rust's ownership model.
+Fast...  very fast...

+Currently it does not support any type of writing or passing messages to other via any implemented protocols.
+Read first.
+Right now the goal is to have *correct* and **fast** implementations of reading for industrial protocols.
 ## This should not be used in production.
 Its still very experimental and most of the core features are subjects to change.

 ## Why?
 I needed **faster** implementation of modbus TCP/RTU and wanted some nice to have features.
-When dealing with a *IOT Edge* linux based devices
+When dealing with a *IOT Edge* linux based devices.
+My goal is to support other industrial protocols like: M-Bus, IEC62056-21...

 ## Key Features:
-- Modbus TCP
+- Modbus Client TCP/RTU
 - Sqlite Storage
 - Mqtt data export

 ## Features Planned:
-- Full modbus implementation over TCP and Serial
+- [x] Full modbus implementation over TCP and Serial
-- Better read period configuration and scheduling
+- [] Better read period configuration and scheduling
-- File Storage (Append only log)
+- [] File Storage (Append only log)
-- Other types of data exporting/sending
+- [] Other types of data exporting/sending
-- Auto create desired data folder
+- [x] Auto create desired data folder
+- [] Documentation

 ## Dependencies
 If you staticaly compile this won't experiece any `libc` version problems